PowerShell/ProjectMercury/README.md

 ## Agent Concept

-ShellCopilot has a concept of different A.I Agents, these can be thought of like modules that users can use to interact with different A.I models.
+Shell Copilot has a concept of different A.I Agents, these can be thought of like modules that users can use to interact with different A.I models.
 Right now there are two supported agents
 - `az-cli`
 - `openai-gpt`